netdata/blog/blog/2022-11-10-nvme-monitoring.md

 ## What is NVMe?

-The [NVMe](https://nvmexpress.org/) (Non-Volatile Memory express) is an open, logical-device interface specification for accessing a computer's non-volatile storage media usually attached via PCI Express (PCIe) bus.
+[NVMe](https://nvmexpress.org/) is an open, logical-device interface specification for accessing a computer's non-volatile storage media usually attached via PCI Express (PCIe) bus.
 NVMe allows host hardware and software to fully exploit the levels of parallelism possible in modern SSDs.
 As a result, NVMe reduces I/O overhead and brings various performance improvements relative to previous logical-device interfaces, including multiple long command queues, and reduced latency.

 ## Monitoring NVMe with Netdata